Odion100/TasksJS/README.md

    console.log(Users, Orders)
 ```
 Now that we've loaded the *Service* that we created in the previous example, and have a handle on the *Users* and *Orders* modules registered by the *Service*, we can now call the methods we created on those objects.
-In the example below we demostarte that the methods we created on those objects can optionally take a callback as its second argument or it will return a promise if a callback is not used.
+In the example below we demonstrate that the methods we created on those objects can optionally take a callback as its second argument or it will return a promise if a callback is not used.

 ```
     const { Client } = require("TasksJS")();